sfeir-open-source/sfeir-school-terraform/steps/aws/03a-first-infrastructure-deployment/README.md

 ### Your first AWS EC2 instance

-Create a new AWS instance in a new subnet located in a new VPC (CIDR=10.0.0.0/16) using the following settings :
+Create a new AWS instance in a new subnet located in a new VPC (CIDR=10.0.0.0/16) named "Development", using the following settings :

 | Property | Value |
 | - | - |